djohalloran/revertingtotype/content/post/fibre-to-the-house.md

 CONCLUSION
 ----------
-While it's useful to have an alternative router in the MR4320, its maximum speeds will be limited to under 100Mbps due to its old 10/100 ethernet ports.
+While it's useful to have an alternative router in the MR4320, its maximum speeds will be limited to under 100Mbps due to its older "fast ethernet" 10/100 ports.
 This means that if I want the maximum speeds of 150Mbps my current fibre package has to offer, I'll have to just stick to using the Sagemcom router with its Gigabit ports and ponder the pointlessness of this whole exercise.

 Another option is buy a [more modern router](https://www.asus.com/ie/Networking/RTAC68U/) with Gigabit ports and either configure it with a VLAN as described above or setup the Sagemcom router in bridge mode and connect a better router downwind of it.